 I laminated all of the shape tracers and set them out with crayola washable markers.
 I made the tracers with the same shapes on them and then with mixed shapes on them.
 Children were free to choose which tracers they wanted to use.

 In this activity children trace the shapes with washable markers.
 We then talk about what shapes are on each tracer.
-You can grab the patterns for free until Sunday January 24th ... after that they will only be available in the member's section which is where the penguin letter sequence can also be found.
+As of 2022 this activity can be found in the member's section which is where the penguin letter sequence can also be found.

 I made a hat and mitten match for the children to work on today.
 I printed the patterns on cardstock paper ... cut everything out ... and then laminated all of the pieces.